Haddz/learning-journal/index.md

 # Welcome to My Learning Journal! 📖

-This is my personal space where I document everything I learn in **Data Science, Tech, and Life**.
+This is my personal space where I document Things I learn in **Data Science, Tech, and Life**.

 ## 🔗 Quick Links
 - 📚 [Learning Logs](journal/)